melopilosyan/rspec-integrated.nvim/README.md

 #### Integrated part
 It integrates the test results back into Neovim.
 So you don't have to take your attention away from coding.

-It makes use of Neovim's built-in features to integrate seamlessly into your existing workflow.
+It uses Neovim's built-in features to fit seamlessly into your existing workflow:

-* RSpec execution
-  * Started/completed notifications: `vim.notify`
+* `vim.notify` for notifications.
-  * Asynchronous run: `vim.fn.jobstart`
-* Test result presentation: `vim.diagnostics`
+* `vim.diagnostics` or `quickfix list` for presentation of test failures.

 ## Features
-* Runs RSpec test files.
+* Runs RSpec spec files individually, registering failures as Neovim diagnostic entries.
 * Executes a single test example determined by the cursor position.
 * Remembers the last spec file and can re-run it while in the production code buffer. \
   Ideal during TDD and/or refactoring.
 * Can repeat the last run on command.
+* Runs the test suite (except system tests), presenting failures as a quickfix list.
-* Has good intuition when selecting the RSpec execution command from the available defaults.
+* Has good intuition when choosing RSpec execution command (in the following order of availability):
   1) `bin/rspec`
   2) `bundle exec rspec`
   3) `rspec`
 * Saves open buffers before execution.
-One less action to keep in mind.
+(One less action to keep in mind.)
 * Shows non-RSpec output of the test run with error messages. \
   Hint: Use `puts obj.pretty_inspect` to see it as it appears in the IRB console.